aplsimple/poApps/Readme.md

 # What's that

 This is a fork of *poApps* applications.
 The *poApps* is developed and maintained by [Paul Obermeier](http://www.posoft.de/contact.html).
-Changes to the original code can be seen in GIT commit "v2.12.0 dir lists added", mainly poApps.tcl and poDiff.tcl.
+Changes to the original code can be seen in GIT commit [v2.12.0 dir lists added](https://github.com/aplsimple/poApps/commit/d2b625ce168520c8689089b7e5cc325549fee0d1), mainly *poApps.tcl* and *poDiff.tcl*.

 The only purpose of this fork is to provide the comparison of directories by lists.